The Ultimate Student Accommodation Guide: Everything you need to know about finding and securing student accommodation

 This is important because there are many ‘student’ accommodation websites out there that list non-student accommodation, which might mean that you end up living in a non-student area.
 Also they tend to list a limited range of accommodation choices – for example just Private Halls, which will limit your search from the outset.

-While you should find everything you need through AFS you might also want to try the University accommodation office, many of which publish lists of properties available at certain times of year.
+While you should find everything you need through Accommodation for Students you might also want to try the University accommodation office, many of which publish lists of properties available at certain times of year.
 Each town will also have a range of student specialist letting agents, which are often clustered together, if searching online is not your thing.

 student laptop